andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 If you want to inspect the code, these tests are placed under client/cypress/integration/sample.spec.js.

+We also attempted to make both Snapshot tests and Unit tests using the Enzyme library, as well as react-redux in order to test with our existing framework.
+Enzyme would primarily have allowed us to create "shallow" tests, where for example a snapshot would not need access to the entire tree to pass the test.
+We also tried using redux-mock-store, which would have allowed us to create a mock store to use with our connected components to create unit tests.
+We did however not manage to use these frameworks in a good enough way, so we ended up dropping this idea. using react-redux would also have allowed us to test specific Redux components like action or reducers.

 # Git

 We have used git actively and have used issues as a todo-list where we have assigned issues to ourselves